 1. It’s safe to get laser tattoo removal done anywhere

-Though there are tons of laser centers to choose from, it's essential to make sure a reputable place does laser tattoo removal.
-With this kind of procedure, there's a risk of blooding, infection, and scarring, all of which can be avoided if you choose a trained and experienced professional.
-It's up to you to do your homework, so research and choose wisely.
+Though there are tons of laser centers to choose from, it’s essential to make sure a reputable place performs your laser tattoo removal treatment.
+With this kind of procedure, there’s a risk of bleeding, infection, and scarring, all of which can be avoided if you choose a trained and experienced professional.
+It’s up to you to do your homework, so research and choose wisely.

 2. Laser tattoo removal is like an eraser